Analytics and Sales Reports

 ↑ Back to top

-The table which displays the detailed data on Analytics reports also has a number of features that allow you to customize how the data is displayed, and even an option to download a CSV copy of the data used in the report for further analysis.
+The table which displays the detailed data on Analytics reports also has a number of features that allow you to customize how the data is displayed, and an option to download a CSV copy of the data used in the report for further analysis.

 Table Column Sorting